 "Outdoor living" may just be a buzzword to you, but there is no denying that the patio is often the hub of our backyard landscapes.
 Reading, napping, working, eating, playing all happen on the patio.
 And in the winter it may even do a little storage duty.

 If you are ready for a new patio, then you probably want to know what that is going to cost.
 This post is meant as a very general guide.
-It is based on my experience here in Portland, OR and represents what I saw in 2013 and 2014.
+It is based on my experience here in Portland, OR.

 Costs For Kinds of Patios: